geraldgsh/testing-practice-js/readme.md

 #### Testing practice

-This is a weather app built with babel & JS.
+This is a testing app built with babel & JS.

 ### Wiki